EthanArbuckle/ios-rendering-docs/README.md

     class IOSurface,GPU,Display kernel
 ```

-##### 2.3.2.
-The Significance of the `contextID`
+**The Significance of the `contextID`:**
-The `contextId` property of a `CAContext` is a unique 32-bit integer.
-This ID is critical because:
+The `contextId` property of a `CAContext` is a unique 32-bit integer that serves as the critical bridge between an application's UI and the system's rendering infrastructure:

 *   **Render Server Identification:** It's how the Render Server (a separate system process) identifies and manages the specific drawing surface associated with that part of the application's UI.
 *   **Inter-Process Referencing:** System services like FrontBoard use this `contextID` to refer to and manipulate an application's renderable content without needing direct access to the app's `CALayer` objects.
-This is key for remote hosting and scene management.
+This enables remote hosting and scene management.
 *   **Event Routing:** BackBoardServices uses the `contextID` of the focused window/layer to route touch and other hardware events to the correct application and specific part of its UI.

-The `CAContext` can be either local (rendered in-process, less common for app windows) or remote (where the actual rendering commands are sent to the Render Server).
-For standard applications, the context associated with a `UIWindow` is effectively a remote rendering target managed by the system.
+For standard applications, the context associated with a `UIWindow` is effectively a remote rendering target managed by the system, where rendering commands are sent to the Render Server for compositing.

-### 3. Scene Management: The Bridge to the System
+### 3. Scene Management Architecture

-While `CAContext` provides a renderable surface, the *management* of an application's overall presence on screen, its lifecycle, and its interaction with other UI elements is handled at a higher level by "Scenes," primarily orchestrated by the FrontBoard framework.
+While `CAContext` provides a renderable surface, the *management* of an application's overall presence on screen, its lifecycle, and its interaction with other UI elements is handled at a higher level by "Scenes," orchestrated by the FrontBoard framework using a client-server architecture.

 #### 3.1.
-The Scene Abstraction: `FBSScene` and `FBScene`
+The Scene Abstraction and Client-Server Model

-iOS uses a scene-based model for managing application UI.
-A scene represents a distinct, manageable unit of an application's interface.
+iOS uses a scene-based model for managing application UI, where each scene represents a distinct, manageable unit of an application's interface.
+This system operates through paired client and server objects:

+**Client Side (Application Process):**
-*   **`FBSScene` (FrontBoardServices):** This is the client-side (application-side) object representing a scene.
-An application interacts with its `FBSScene` objects to manage settings, send actions, and respond to system-initiated updates.
+*   **`FBSScene` (FrontBoardServices):** The application-side object representing a scene.
+Applications interact with `FBSScene` objects to manage settings, send actions, and respond to system-initiated updates.
+*   **`FBSWorkspace`:** The primary channel for scene communication with the system, allowing apps to enumerate existing scenes, request creation/destruction of scenes, and receive lifecycle events via `FBSWorkspaceDelegate`.

+**Server Side (FrontBoard Process):**
-*   **`FBScene` (FrontBoard):** This is the server-side (FrontBoard process) counterpart.
-FrontBoard manages a collection of `FBScene` objects, representing all active scenes from various applications and system services.
+*   **`FBScene` (FrontBoard):** The server-side counterpart managing the scene within the system.
+FrontBoard manages collections of `FBScene` objects representing all active scenes from various applications and system services.
+*   **`FBSceneManager`:** The core object overseeing all `FBScene` instances, handling creation/destruction requests, settings adjudication, and observer notifications.

 Each scene is uniquely identified by a string `identifier` and often a `workspaceIdentifier`.

-#### 3.2. `UIWindow`'s Link to `FBSScene`
+#### 3.2.
+Scene Content Association via `FBSCAContextSceneLayer`
-A `UIWindow` is typically associated with an `FBSScene` instance.
-This association links the window's visual content (`CAContext`) to the system's scene management.

-##### 3.2.1.
-The `FBSCAContextSceneLayer` and Content Association
-The content of an `FBSScene` is defined by its layers (`FBSSceneLayer` objects).
-The most crucial type for application content is `FBSCAContextSceneLayer`.
+The critical link between a `UIWindow`'s `CAContext` and the scene management system occurs through scene layers:

 *   When a `UIWindow` is made visible and associated with an `FBSScene`, its `_layerContext` (a `CAContext`) is represented within that `FBSScene` as an `FBSCAContextSceneLayer`.
 *   The `FBSCAContextSceneLayer` carries the `contextID` of the window's `CAContext`.
 *   This `contextID` is the critical piece of information that allows FrontBoard (managing the server-side `FBScene`) to identify and display the actual rendered content from the application's process.

-Other layer types exist, such as `FBSExternalSceneLayer`, which allows one scene to embed the content of another scene (identified by its `sceneID`).
-This is used for features like Picture-in-Picture or Split View, where content from different apps or different parts of the same app needs to be composed together.
+Additional layer types include `FBSExternalSceneLayer`, which allows one scene to embed content from another scene (identified by its `sceneID`), enabling features like Picture-in-Picture or Split View.

 ```mermaid
 graph TD